syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 **Visible**

-`Visible` option is used to display the edge labels irrespective of the auto interval calculation until zooming (i.e., in normal state).
+The `Visible` option is used to display the edge labels irrespective of the auto interval calculation until zooming (i.e., in the normal state).

 {% tabs %}